kmacoskey/taal/README.md

 go get -u github.com/kmacoskey/taal
 ```

-## Examples
+### Basic Use

 Lets create some infrastructure.

+Only with credentials and valid terraform config, can you `terraform apply` and `terraform destroy`.

+#### Config

-The terraform configuration can be HCL or JSON:
+Terraform Config must be provided.
+The terraform configuration can be [HCL or JSON](https://www.terraform.io/docs/configuration/syntax.html).

 ```go
 config := []byte(`